 There’s a few different methods to effectively prepare your bags for retail.
 Here’s a few ideas for inspiration to help present your products to their very best.

-Adding accessories and decoration to your products will instantly boost the appeal of your product on the shelves, distinguishing it from all other products and make the price much more attractive to potential buyers.
+Adding accessories and decoration to your products will instantly boost the appeal of your product on the shelves.
+It will distinguishing it from all the other products and make the price much more attractive to potential buyers.
 It will also show that you care about the product you’re selling.
 Standards of presentation have risen sharply in the past few years and attention to detail is becoming more and more important when positioning your product, whether it’s online or in a retail store.
-To finish your bag you can add stickers, pin badges or include a little gift inside the bag, write personalised notes to your customers thanking them for their business, or include marketing materials advertising your products.
+To finish your bag you can add stickers, pin badges or include a little gift inside the bag.
+You can also write personalised notes to your customers thanking them for their business, or include marketing materials advertising your products.

 How you package your bags ready for sale can be dependant on how you present your other products.
 You may already have a product finishing system in place to ensure brand continuity, but if not, here’s a few tricks to packaging your products.